quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     offset: uint64
     length: uint64

-    ; this MAY be set any time, but MUST only be set if the value ; is "true"
+    ; this MAY be set any time,
+    ; but MUST only be set if the value is true
-    ; if absent, the value MUST be assumed to be "false" ? fin: bool
+    ; if absent, the value MUST be assumed to be false ? fin: bool .default false

-    ? raw: bytes
+    ? raw: hexstring
 }
 ~~~
+{: #streamframe-def title="StreamFrame definition"}

 ### MaxDataFrame